These days the prospect of home ownership is slipping further out of reach for many Australians, and not just those on lower incomes.

-Tenancy database blacklisting
+5. Tenancy database blacklisting

-While you may think exercising your rights may tarnish your rental record, there's regulation around how these databases can be used (except in the NT).
+While you may think exercising your rights will tarnish your rental record, there's regulation across Australia around how these databases can be used (with the NT somewhat of an outlier).

 - your rent is in arrears by an amount in excess of the bond, or